pilocchii/ace/README.md

-# ACE - Audica Cues Editor
+# ACE - Audica Customs Editor
 This is a cross-platform Audica custom map editor build using Electron

 **This repository is still in very early development.
 It does not do anything yet.**